 Are you among those who dream of living in the United States?
 Today, there are various explanations about why millions of people strive to settle in the United States.
 Among the benefits that draw them are the degree of stability, democracy, accountability, infrastructure, and medical care present in the US.
 If you are willing to settle there, you will find a step-by-step roadmap down below and get the answer to how can I become a permanent resident in the US.
-Here’s how to apply for permanent residency in USA.
+Here’s how to apply for permanent residency in the USA.

 The first step lies in getting admission to a prestigious university for your course of interest.
 To make use of the advantages of scholarships and fee waivers, we encourage you to apply early.
 There are two key US university intake seasons: September (or Fall) and January (or Spring).
 September is the primary intake season for the top courses in the US, while January is the minor intake season, intended for a minimal number of courses.
 Who issues permanent resident cards in the US?
 The U.S. Citizenship and Immigration Services (USCIS) grants a Green Card.

-You can further separate obtaining admission and getting permanent residency in USA into the following chronological steps:
+You can further separate obtaining admission and getting permanent residency in the USA into the following chronological steps:

 - Check for affiliated colleges and courses that interest you.